Safety Risk Management Is the SMS Star

-Luckily, legacy operators don't have to document all of the existing hazards, risks and risk controls to have a compliant SMS.
-For legacy operators, they will have to go through the SRM process for identified activities that are required to be run through the Management of Change process.
+Luckily, legacy operators don't have to document all of the existing hazards, risks, and risk controls to have a compliant SMS.
+For legacy operators, they will have to go through the SRM process for identifying activities that are required to be run through the Management of Change process.
 These activities include:

 - Ineffective risk controls;

 - Changes to existing operational processes or procedures;

 As you have seen, there are considerable documentation requirements in SRM.
 Furthermore, most safety managers don't realize that adequate performance of this ICAO SMS component is dependent on more than the safety manager!

 I repeat: "adequate performance of this ICAO SMS component is dependent on more than the safety manager!"
 Safety managers are not typically subject matter experts of the entire airline or airport operation.
 Therefore, you will need buy-in and support from other managers to adequately identify hazards and their respective control, mitigation, and recovery measures.

 Safety risk management is the rock star of an aviation SMS because these activities are truly achieved when you have sincere acceptance of your SMS.